 After choosing a platform and launching a campaign, grads should be prepared to follow up with marketing and outreach efforts to build interest and circulate their campaign page beyond their immediate circles of friends and family.

-Only 44 percent of all campaigns created through Kickstarter, one of the top crowdfunding sites, get fully funded.
 To enjoy the benefit of a successful campaign, grads can implement the following strategies.

-Develop a Platform
+Develop a platform

-Set a Realistic Goal
+Set a realistic goal

-It might seem counterintuitive, but if you’re goal seems too far out of reach, people may be less inclined to contribute.
+It might seem counterintuitive, but if your goal seems too far out of reach, people may be less inclined to contribute.
 Having a strong support group of core donors ready to give in the first week of the campaign can illustrate early success, breeding subsequent success.

 Consistency is key.
 Track progress of the campaign and share updates often.
 The more reason you give people to return to your page, the more chances you get to have them contribute while they’re there.

-Create a Sense of Urgency
+Create a sense of urgency

-Too long a timeline will give people an excuse to hold off on contributing, which too often results in not contributing at all.
+Too long of a timeline will give people an excuse to hold off on contributing, which too often results in not contributing at all.
 Limit your campaign to four to six weeks.